saman-ns/capston_diffusion_model/README.md

 Blender version 4.5 or higher.
 An active Hugging Face account with the necessary credentials.
 Note: The addon is currently in development and not yet available for installation.

+## first steps
+To better understand the diffusion models, I made a diffusion model from Sctach with PyTorch. the model was built based on the research papers listed below:
+1."Denoising Diffusion Probabilistic Models" (https://arxiv.org/abs/2006.11239v2)
+2."Diffusion Models Beat GANs on Image Synthesis: (https://doi.org/10.48550/arXiv.2105.05233)

+##The link for the model repository is here (this model was not used to generate the images in the tool being developed. it was helpful in understanding the architecture and how integrate it with into the software)

 ## Installation